Read time 9 minutes

 And don’t forget to run a database consistency check before backing up the database of the SharePoint 2010 farm.

-We will provide a brie of overview of direct upgrade from SharePoint 2010 to SharePoint 2013.
-This involves multiple steps as given below:
+We will briefly overview the direct method of SharePoint 2010 to SharePoint 2013 migration.
+This process involves multiple steps, as given below:

 Also, the farm administrator should set the SharePoint 2010 Products to read-only status.
 This will allow users to access the old database even during the migration.

-The second step is to create a backup of the SharePoint 2010 content databases and after that restore them into SharePoint 2013’s SQL Server.
+Next, you must create a backup of the SharePoint 2010 content databases and restore them to SharePoint 2013’s SQL Server.

-This can be done in two ways, either by using central administration or by using PowerShell cmdlet.
+It can be done in two ways, using central administration or using PowerShell cmdlet.

 You can do it by following this path in your SharePoint 2010: